-Consider this example when writing a home health care business plan.
+Consider this example when writing a business plan for home health care.

 “The company is expecting a business loan for five years from its investors.
 Later on, we will manage the cash flow to finance the growth without requiring additional debt.
 We are planning to have full sales on credit.
 Hence, we need proper cash in hand in the beginning to avoid any problems related to the cash flow.“